LEARNAcademy/Assessments-2018/KevinKochanskiWeek-1.md

   //Your Answer

+So...we alluded to this in class but never really covered it, right?

   //Googled Answer

+JavaScript Object Notation.
+Format for structuring data in objects (key:value pairing is essential to it).

 #### 4. Describe a closure, what is it good for and how do you recognize one?

   //Your Answer
+A self-contained code that is reusable, ie, doesn't rely on global variables but is dynamic to work with multiple inputs.

   //Googled Answer
+A closure is an inner function that has access to the outer (enclosing) function's variables—scope chain.
+The closure has three scope chains: it has access to its own scope (variables defined between its curly brackets), it has access to the outer function's variables, and it has access to the global variables.

 #### 5. What's the difference between =, ==, and === in JavaScript?